lildude/phpSmug/README.txt

-phpSmug 3.2 is the next minor release of phpSmug and features a few "behind the scenes" changes and fixes which do not change the functionality. phpSmug should now work properly wit the 1.3.0 API endpoint.
+phpSmug 3.2 is the next minor release of phpSmug and features a few "behind the scenes" changes and fixes which do not change the functionality. phpSmug should now work properly with the 1.3.0 API endpoint.
 I've also added the ability to force all API communication, except for uploads, to occur over HTTPS if you use OAuth for authentication.
-SmugMug are encouraging people away from using basic login authentication in favour of OAuth (the 1.3.0 endpoint has no support for basic authentication) so accodingly, I have not implemented the "secure only" functionality for basic authentication.
+SmugMug are encouraging people away from using basic login authentication in favour of OAuth (the 1.3.0 endpoint has no support for basic authentication) so accordingly, I have not implemented the "secure only" functionality for basic authentication.
 I may add it at a later date if there is the demand for it.